Rashtriya Swayamsevak Sangh: Founding

 The RSS was founded in 1925 by K. B. Hedgewar, a doctor in the city of Nagpur, British India.

 Hedgewar was a political protege of B. S. Moonje, a Tilakite Congressman and Hindu Mahasabha politician from Nagpur.
 Moonje had sent Hedgewar to Calcutta to pursue his medical studies and to learn combat techniques from the secret revolutionary societies of the Bengalis.
 Hedgewar became a member of the Anushilan Samiti, an anti-British revolutionary group, getting into its inner circle.
 The secretive methods of these societies were eventually used by him in organising the RSS.
-After reading Vinayak Damodar Savarkar's ideological pamphlet, Essentials of Hindutva, published in Nagpur in 1923, and meeting Savarkar in the Ratnagiri prison in 1925, Hedgewar was extremely influenced by him, and he founded the RSS with the objective of "strengthening" Hindu society.
+After reading Vinayak Damodar Savarkar's political pamphlet, Essentials of Hindutva, published in Nagpur in 1923, and meeting Savarkar in the Ratnagiri prison in 1925, Hedgewar was extremely influenced by him, and he founded the RSS with the objective of "strengthening" Hindu society.

 Hedgewar believed that a handful of British colonialists were able to rule over the vast Indian subcontinent because Hindus were disunited, lacked valour (pararkram), and lacked a civic character.
 He recruited energetic Hindu youth with revolutionary fervour, gave them a uniform of a black forage cap, khaki shirt (later white shirt) and khaki shorts—emulating the uniform of the Indian Imperial Police—and taught them paramilitary techniques with lathi (bamboo staff), sword, javelin, and dagger.
 Hindu ceremonies and rituals played a large role in the organisation, not so much for religious observance, but to provide awareness of India's supposed "glorious past" and to bind the members in a religious communion.
 Hedgewar also held weekly sessions of what he called baudhik (ideological education), consisting of simple questions to the novices concerning the Hindu nation and its history and heroes, especially warrior king Shivaji.
 The saffron flag of Shivaji, the Bhagwa Dhwaj, was used as the emblem for the new organisation.